 - Can I wait to see if the condition goes away on its own?

-- What nail-care routines do you recommend while the condition heals?
+- What nail care routine do you recommend while my toe heals?

 What to expect from your doctor

 Your doctor is likely to ask you questions such as:

 Apr.
 03, 2014